-- (a) Once a written agreement has been made with respect to clauses 9.1 and 9.7, any subsequent agreement to vary the employee's commission, bonus or incentive payment arrangements must be evidenced in a further written agreement between the employer and the employee.
-Provided that where an employee agrees to a change in his or her commission, bonus or incentive arrangement, the employee will be entitled to receive sales commission, bonus or incentive payments calculated in accordance with the written agreement (whether made under this clause or clause 9.1) which was in force on the date the contract for sale or lease of property became legally enforceable - (b) A signed copy of every written agreement regarding commission, bonus or incentive payment arrangements must be provided by the employer to the employee. - (a) Once a written agreement has been made with respect to clause 9.1-Payment by wages with commission, bonus or incentive payments or clause 9.7-Commission-only employment, any subsequent agreement to vary the employee's commission, bonus or incentive payment arrangements must be evidenced in a further written agreement between the employer and the employee. - (b) Where an employee agrees with the employer to a change in his or her commission, bonus or incentive arrangement, the employee will be entitled to receive sales commission, bonus or incentive payments calculated in accordance with the written agreement (whether made under this clause or clause 9.1) which was in force on the date the contract for sale or lease of property became legally enforceable.
-Provided that in circumstances where a non-commission-only employee is changing to a commission-only agreement, then the commission-only agreement must not include any accountability the employee may have had under the commission agreement which was in force immediately prior to the commission-only agreement becoming operative. - (c) A signed copy of every written agreement regarding commission, bonus or incentive payment arrangements must be provided by the employer to the employee.
+- (a) Once a written agreement has been made with as provided for in clause 9.1 Payment by wages with commission, bonus or incentive payments or clause 9.7 - Commission only employment, any subsequent agreement to vary the employee's commission, bonus or incentive payment arrangements must be evidenced in a further written agreement between the employer and the employee. - (b) Where an employee agrees with the employer to a change in his or her commission, bonus or incentive arrangement, the employee will be entitled to receive sales commission, bonus or incentive payments calculated in accordance with the written agreement (whether made under this clause or clause 9.1) which was in force on the date the contract for sale or lease of property became legally enforceable.
+Provided that in circumstances where a non-commission-only employee is changing to a commission-only agreement, then the commission-only agreement must not include any accountability the employee may have had under the commission agreement which was in force immediately prior to the commission-only agreement becoming operative.

+(c) A signed copy of every written agreement regarding commission, bonus or incentive payment arrangements must be provided by the employer to the employee.